miriamkos/rdm-configurable-content-donders/doc/help/faq.rst

    There are three collection types, one for data acquisition (Data Acquisition Collection), one for research documentation (Research Documentation Collection) and one for data sharing (Data Sharing Collection).

    - **Data Acquisition Collection (DAC).** In a Data Acquisition Collection, the research data are archived in their original form.
-Here, “original” means without any manipulations that limit future analyses of these data.
+Here, "original" means without any manipulations that limit future analyses of these data.
 To learn more about the files that you must upload to a Data Acquisition Collection, see :ref:`what to upload for DAC <DACfiles>`.

    - **Research Documentation Collection (RDC).** When a paper is accepted for publication, the associated RDC must document the process via which data are converted into the to-be-published results.
-Prior to the paper being accepted for publication, the RDC can be used as a collaboration platform via which all kinds of files are shared (analysis scripts, preliminary figures, the different versions of the paper, …).
+Prior to the paper being accepted for publication, the RDC can be used as a collaboration platform via which all kinds of files are shared (analysis scripts, preliminary figures, the different versions of the paper, ...).
 To learn more about the files that you must upload to a RDC, see this FAQ.

    .. _faq-dsc: